Parametrised noncommutative motives and equivariant cubical descent in algebraic K-theory: The theory of parametrised cubes

 We would like now to apply the general nonsense \cref{cor:(co)limitDecompositionAlongPushouts} to the cubical setting, the highlights of which are the decomposition \cref{prop:pullbackFormulaForConeDiagrams,normsOfCofibres}.

 \begin{obs} Let $\underline{I}\in\cat_{\baseCat}$.
 Then there is a pushout in $\cat_{\baseCat} = \func(\baseCat\op,\cat)$

-To see this, since all constructions and operations in sight in the square above are done fibrewise, we may reduce to showing the statement in the unparametrised case in $\cat$.
-Here, we know that we have the join--slice adjunction (cf. for instance \cite[Cor.
-1.4.17]{markusInfinityBook})
+To see this, since all constructions and operations in sight in the square above are done fibrewise, we may reduce to showing the statement in the unparametrised case in $\cat$, which is standard. \end{obs}